 Beginners (a year or less of training) should aim for 12 weekly sets, a novice trainee (2-4 year) can up the volume to 14 to 16 sets per week, and a veteran gym-goer (four or more years) may be able to do 16 to 20 weekly sets.
 Because the chest is one of the larger muscles in the upper body, you can train it more often than your shoulders or arms.

 That said, your chest training frequency also depends on your workout split.
 If you’re a bodybuilder who trains only their chest once per week, then 20 sets may be too much for a single session.
-However, if you follow a full-body split, six sets of chest per session three times per week will yield 18 total sets but with less fatigue per workout.
+However, if you follow a full-body split, six sets per session three times per week will yield 18 total sets but with less fatigue per workout.
 Powerlifters, who need to focus on chest strength, may have one low-rep, strength-focused session and then one higher rep, hypertrophy-focused workout.
 In that case, 20 sets wouldn’t be too difficult to accumulate.

 Typically, your muscles need a minimum of 48 hours and up to 72 hours to recover.
 If general health and aesthetics are your goals, then you can easily train your chest twice per week.
 It’s common to pair your chest with your triceps — since the muscles work together in many lifts — or to train your entire upper body and then your lower body in separate sessions.
 As important, if not more, how often you train your chest is how you progress your chest training.